Quantum Ising model on two dimensional anti-de Sitter space: Digital Quantum Simulation of the Magnetization

 whereas, the following ordering of operator denotes `odd-even' ordering of operators

 Local operators are defined as $h_x=\exp(i\frac{h}{2}) \eta_{ij} \sigma_i^x$ and $h_{\rm int}=\exp(i\frac{T}{4}) \eta_i \sigma_i^z \sigma_{i+1}^z $.

 We did not find a particular choice of operator ordering to be an important factor in the noisy Guadalupe device.
-It is likely that the systematic errors are much larger than the differences associated with different choices of operator ordering.
+Indeed, it is likely that the systematic errors are much larger than the differences in measurements associated with different choices of operator ordering.